francescazhang92/510-FinalProject/README.md

 sample.
 Because of this, a sample file contains 10000 line of news is given as covid_news.csv
 ### covid_tweets.py
-it is a script that can collect the tweets from the recent week into csv file, given an argument on the maximum number of tweets.
+it is a script that can collect the tweets from the recent week and cleaned them into csv file, given an argument on the maximum number of tweets.
 ### covid_stats.py
 a module that collects the statistics of COVID in the recent week